 Family Involvement: The Role of Family in Eating Disorders

 Eating disorders are deeply personal conditions, and it’s not uncommon for someone struggling with one of these mental health issues to feel completely alone.
-But in reality, everyone’s life touches numerous others, and no one ever truly goes through anything alone, or without outside consequence.
+But in reality, everyone’s life touches others, and no one ever truly goes through anything alone or without outside consequences.

 For someone who maintains family relationships, an eating disorder can impact the entire family unit, both through the way each member personally feels about the situation and through the way the group functions as a whole.

-Indeed, family members can play a part at almost every stage of these conditions.
-And critically, family members are frequently the ones who help spot signs of a loved one’s eating disorder, prompt someone to get treatment, and administer some kinds of care at home.
+Indeed, family members can play a part in almost every stage of these conditions.
+Critically, family members are frequently the ones who help identify signs of a loved one’s eating disorder, prompt someone to get treatment, and administer some kinds of care at home.

 Recognizing Signs of Eating Disorders

-In many cases, the family role in eating disorders is helping someone address the reality of their condition.
+In many cases, the family’s role in eating disorders is helping someone address the reality of their condition.

 UCSD Logo